SoK: Security of Cyber-Physical Systems Under Intentional Electromagnetic Interference Attacks

 IEMI Coupling

 IEMI Coupling is the process of delivering electromagnetic energy generated on the adversary's end to targets to induce analog voltages that change target sampler inputs.
-The fundamental mechanisms for changing V(t), C(t), and R(t) are the same.
-The input voltage signal under IEMI attacks can be modeled as:
+The fundamental mechanisms for changing \(V(t)\), \(C(t)\), \(R(t)\) are the same.
+Hence, we use the example of changing \(V(t)\), where the input voltage signal under IEMI attacks is:

 Figure 2: IEMI Coupling Mechanism Diagram